 Despite the sometimes-hefty fees, experts say these cards can make good holiday gifts.

-Charity gift cards also provide a way to make the gift of a charitable donation more tangible, says Charlene Davis, an associate professor of marketing who does research on charitable giving at Trinity University in Texas.
+Charity gift cards also provide a way to make the gift of a charitable donation more tangible, says Charlene Davis, a professor of marketing who does research on charitable giving at Trinity University in San Antonio, Texas.

 Wrapping and presenting charity gift cards can feel more substantial than just notifying recipients that donations were made in their names, she says.